robinjanssens/WCH-Toolchain/README.md

 ## Develop

-User code should be placed in the `/projects` folder
+User code should be placed in the `/projects` folder.<br>
+When creating new project folder, copy `makefile` from a different project inside your new project's folder or copy an existing project.

 ## Build

+Inside your project's folder:

 - `make`

 ## Flash

+Inside your project's folder:

 - Boot device in programming mode by holding button while powering on device
 - `make flash`